Varo Bank Review

 A Varo Believe credit card has no monthly or annual fees, no APR, and no up-front security deposit.

-You’ll be eligible to apply when you open a Varo Bank account and set up a direct deposit.
+You can apply when you open a Varo Bank account and set up a direct deposit with at least $500.

-When you spend with your Believe credit card, funds are automatically transferred to your Varo Believe Secured Account, which will be used to pay off your credit card balance each month automatically.
+When you spend with your Believe credit card, funds are automatically transferred to your Varo Believe Secured Account, which you can use to pay off your credit card balance each month automatically using Safe Pay.
+You can also manually pay via check or transfer from your Varo bank account.

 Varo then reports your on-time payments to major credit bureaus, and your score can grow over time.